Skip to main content

 • Wheel bearings and grease seals

-Out of all the systems in your car, brakes are not one we recommend handling if you're an ametuer or aspiring mechanic.
+Out of all the systems in your car, brakes are not one we recommend handling if you're an amateur or aspiring mechanic.
 To keep your car running smooth and safe, bring it to a professional mechanic.

 Brake pad replacement falls about 50,000 miles or 4 years into your total car maintenance schedule.
 However, you may need to get your brakes check earlier or more frequently if: